Japanese flying squid: Description

-Adult squid have several distinguishing features.
+Adult Japanese flying squids have several distinguishing features.
 The mantle encloses the visceral mass of the squid, and has two fins, which are not the primary method of propulsion.
 Instead, the squid has a siphon, a muscle which takes in water from one side, and pushes it out the other side: jet propulsion.
 The squid has eight arms and two tentacles with suction cups along the underside.
 In between the arms sits the beak, which houses a toothed, tongue-like appendage called the radula.
-Squid have ink sacs, which they use as a defense mechanism against possible predators.
-Squid also have three hearts.
+Squids have ink sacs, which they use as a defense mechanism against possible predators.
+Squids also have three hearts.

 The age of a squid can be determined on the basis of growth rings when additions are appended daily to the statoliths, balance organs in the back of the squid's head.
 This species of squid can weigh up to 0.5 kg.
 Mantle length in females can go up to 50 cm; males are smaller.